scottrlarson/profession/content/home/about.md

 +++

+{{% alert title="I stand with Ukraine" %}} I support any people's right to freedom and sovereignty from repressive colonial systems through non-cooperation.
+Please speak out against tyranny in your own way as we all share this Earth.
+Using violence, or the threat of violence, to subjugate a people for political gain, or any other reason, is unacceptable.
+Humans were born with the right to be free from oppression and I look forward to the day when the minds and hearts of this planet are fully aligned with Cosmic Spiritual Law.
+See my "Spiritual Activism" section below for more information.{{% /alert %}}

 {{% alert title="Pandemic Precautions" col="in" id="precautions" %}}
 To reduce the spread of the current virus epidemic, I provide remote service, curbside drop-off and at-your-location pick-up.
 Please call, or make an [online appointment](https://harmonizely.com/scottrlarson) before visiting my office.
 I can only have one customer at a time in my office.
 If you arrive while I am ingaged with a customer, you can wait in the sitting room next to my office.
 Also please read and observe the following [precautions](/#precautions) to minimizing the spread of infection.
 {{% /alert %}}